dalhofdigital/delm.io/docs/faq.md

 # Frequently asked questions

+## Can I add the shipping info to my collection pages and cart page?

+No, we only support product pages at this time but we'll make it possible to show the shipping info on collection pages and cart page in the future.

+## Does this app connects with shipping service providers like UPS?

+No.

 ## How are the estimated delivery dates calculated?

 `NEXT DISPATCH DATE` = Date of the current or next working day before the end of your cut-off time.